ydb-platform/nbs/doc/filestore/design/main.md

 * open/stat are scalable apart from the name -> shard name resolution (which is generally done via an in-memory cache in the main tablet)
 * openat which uses a long path is not really scalable since it has to perform a lot of path element resolutions which are done by the main tablet
 * readdir is not scalable

+### storage layer
+Currently only YDB BlobStorage-based storage is supported.
+We use block4+2 storage group configuration.
+Storage layer is represented by:
+* a set of storage nodes with physical disks
+* PDisk component which runs on top of each physical disk and allows data allocation in 128MiB chunks
+* each PDisk can host multiple (usually 8 or 16) VDisks
+* VDisks are organized into BSGroups of 8, each group consists of VDisks running on top of PDisks belonging to storage nodes in different failure domains (usually failure domain == network switch)
+* each BSGroup allows reading/writing/deleting immutable blobs, read == "EvGet", write == "EvPut", delete == "EvCollectGarbage"
+* each blob is addressed by a peculiar BlobId identifier which consists of <TabletID, CommitId, Channel, Cookie, BlobSize, PartId>, PartId is 0 on tablet level, example: 789::4288010::216::1::1232896::0